nzzdev/Q-server/docs/rendering-info.md

 So if your tool service provides an endpoint _/stylesheet/{name*}_ you can use `name` property in the rendering info returned from your tool service and Q server will translate it to a path.
 The loader knows where the Q server is running and can build a full URL using this information to request the file.

 ## other types of rendering info
 What exactly you are returning from a rendering-info endpoint varies by your needs.
 To get a preview in Q Editor you need to implement at least one rendering-info that is capable to be displayed in a browser.
 The only format that is supported in Q Editor at the moment is the above example.
-But we will extend this if we see fit and are happy to accept pull requests for this.